qmk/qmk_firmware/keyboard/planck/CYGWIN_GUIDE.md

 ```

 ##The `gcc` Required Math Library Packages
 The following packages are required to be complied and installed in order to compile `gcc`.
-They are not available through the `cygwin` package system, so we have to make them ourselves.
+They are not sufficiently available through the `cygwin` package system, so we have to make them ourselves.
 They must be complied in this order because each one depends on the previous.

 ###Build and Install `gmp`
 ```